folio-org/okapi/doc/guide.md

 1. Update any `childOf`/`subPermission` relationships.  `test-basic.collection.get` would be added to any permission's `childOf` or `subPermissions` fields which contain `test-basic.get.list` or `test-basic.view.list`

 These "replaces" actions get only executed when migrating to that version of the module.
 Afterwards all modules must use regular (not deprecated) permissions only.
 Therefore developers need to manually replace the old permission name with the new permission name in all module descriptor and package.json files.

+"replaces" automatically assigns permissions to users.
+It doesn't deprecate or remove permissions.
+To deprecate permissions remove their "permissionName" entry from "permissionsSet", to delete deprecated permissions call `/perms/purge-deprecated` API.

 See the following for additional details of how this is handled by the permissions module:
 * [Migration of Static Permissions Upon Upgrade](https://wiki.folio.org/display/DD/Migration+of+Static+Permissions+Upon+Upgrade "Migration of Static Permissions Upon Upgrade")